PeppeL-G/bagawork/docs/src/routes/(other)/implementation/framework/+page.md

 ## Implementation details
-A Bagawork app is implemented as a function (referred to as the `createApp()` function) that returns the `App` class that should be used, together with all the `Pages` that are used.
-The reason for this design is so that the `App` and `Page` classes can have access to the Bagawork variables `a` and `p`.
+A BagaWork app is implemented as a function (referred to as the `createApp()` function) that returns the `App` class that should be used, together with all the `Pages` that are used.
+The reason for this design is so that the `App` and `Page` classes can have access to the BagaWork variables `a` and `p`.
 For an example, see the *Quick start* code above.